igormironchik/md4qt/README.md

    easier to use C++ code instead of C with freeing memory by hands.
 Qt do things easier by handling text encoding...
 So let it be, guys.

+   And one more cherry on the cake - `md4qt` can parse Markdown recursively.
+   What is it described bellow.

 **Why this library tied to Qt?
 I want to see STL only in dependencies.**

  * This library was born in the Qt based project.
 Long time the library